ghostelephant/riskrieg_turn_pinging_robot/README.md

 - SERVER_WHITELIST: A comma-separated string with the servers you want this script to ping in.

+- CHANNEL_SKIP_LIST (optional): A comma-separated list of any channels you want the bot to skip (e.g. a channel used for looking at maps)

 See the `example.env` file for samples with info formatted properly.

 Finally, install Node.js dependencies by running `yarn`.